aleszamp98/ProMeteo/README.md

 pip install numpy pandas matplotlib
 ```

+# Documentation

+The full documentation for the project is available on [Read the Docs](https://pro-meteo.readthedocs.io/en/latest/).

 ## Contributing
 ProMeteo is an open project.
 Suggestions, corrections, and contributions are very welcome!